seamusmac/spring-atmosphere-samples/README.md

 Setup:
 1. Clone this repository

 2. Import existing maven projects into eclipse

 3. Add both projects above to your tomcat installation.

 4. Start tomcat

 5. Open browser, and point to http://localhost:8080/AtmosphereGWT/

 6. Use Chrome dev tools to see if websocket connect succeeded

 7. See TestPresenter.java, this contains the code to connect to the atmosphere servlet.

-Currently not working, help needed!!
+CURRENTLY NOT WORKING, HELP NEEDED!!

 [Atmosphere]: https://github.com/Atmosphere/atmosphere